Advanced-Programming-1401/Second-Assignment/report.md

  * getWindDirection

 First, the city name is asked from user, the isCityNameValid function will check whether it is valid or not by the information taken from jsonFileReader( it reads and iterates from a json file including all city names of the world), if it wasn't, the user will be asked to enter the name again and again until the name entered would be valid.
-After city validation check, function getWeatherData take city name as an input and connects to a URL using unique API key provided by [weather API][https://www.weatherapi.com "weather"] after registration and returns a string in a json order.
+After city validation check, function getWeatherData take city name as an input and connects to a URL using unique API key provided by [weather API](https://www.weatherapi.com "weather") after registration and returns a string in a json order.
 The other functions will input this string and return it to a json object each, then they will find the information required and return them in a suitable type.

 In jsonFileReader and getWeatherData there is methods to handle possible errors of file reading and URL connection.